Galaxy cluster rotation revealed in the MACSIS simulations with the kinetic Sunyaev-Zeldovich effect: Overview of the MACSIS simulations

 We now derive the scaling relation of the kSZ amplitude with mass and redshift, predicted from self-similar cluster properties.
 Assuming fully ionised primordial gas, we obtain that $n_e$ is proportional to the critical density of the Universe,

 where $E^2(z)\equiv H^2(z) / H_0^2 =\Omega_{\rm m}(1+z)^3 + \Omega_\Lambda$, yielding $n_e \propto E(z)^2$.
-Similarly, assuming that the motion scales with the circular velocity of the cluster, we have $|\mathbf{v}| \propto E(z)^{1/3}\, M_{500}^{1/3}$ and the electron column along the line-of-sight $\int |d\mathbf{l}| \propto r_{500} \propto M_{500}^{1/3}\, E(z)^{-2/3}$.
-By combining these scaling relations in Eq.~\eqref{eq:kSZ_definition}, we obtain the predicted scaling for the kSZ amplitude:
+Similarly, assuming that the motion scales with the circular velocity of the cluster, we have {$|\mathbf{v}| \propto E(z)^{1/3}\, M_{500}^{1/3}$} and the electron column along the line-of-sight $\int |d\mathbf{l}| \propto r_{500} \propto M_{500}^{1/3}\, E(z)^{-2/3}$.
+By combining these scaling relations in {Eq.~\eqref{eq:kSZ_definition}}, we obtain the predicted scaling for the kSZ amplitude:

 which is expected to moderately increase with cluster mass, and significantly increase with redshift.
-We note that this relation refers to the Compton-$y$ measured along the LoS through the maximum, and not the Compton-$y$ integrated over a solid angle.
-Compared to the scaling of the thermal SZ along the LoS through the maximum ($y_{\rm tSZ} \propto \int n_e T\, {\rm d}l \propto M_{500}\, E(z)^{2}$), the kSZ scaling has a weaker dependence on both mass and redshift.
+We note that this relation refers to the Compton-$y$ measured along the LoS, and not the Compton-$y$ integrated over the solid angle of the cluster.
+Compared to {the tSZ scaling} ($y_{\rm tSZ} \propto \int n_e T\, {\rm d}l \propto M_{500}\, E(z)^{2}$), the kSZ scaling has a weaker dependence on both mass and redshift.

-\changeJ{Assuming spherical symmetry and} following the formulation of \cite{2017MNRAS.465.2584B} for the rotating ICM, $\Delta T_{\rm kSZ}$ can be expressed in polar coordinates $(R, \phi)$ by the integral
+{Assuming spherical symmetry and} following the formulation of \cite{2017MNRAS.465.2584B} for the rotating ICM, $\Delta T_{\rm kSZ}$ can be expressed in polar coordinates $(R, \phi)$ by the integral

+{with $R\in [0, r_{500}]$}.
 Here, the radial electron number density profile $n_e(r)$ and the angular velocity profile $\omega(r)$ are clearly separated in the integrand\footnote{The $\frac{2r}{\sqrt{r^2-R^2}}$ part of the integrand is a projection factor computed by applying a direct Abell transform.
 The integration limits also reflect this mapping.}.
 The inclination angle $i$ has the effect of reducing the overall amplitude of the rkSZ effect for $|\sin i|<1$.
 This model shows that the rkSZ pattern is fully described by the choice of number density and angular velocity profiles.
-In our study, we model the rkSZ signal by assuming a \cite{2006ApJ...640..691V} $n_e(r)$ model \changeJ{with the functional form}:
+In our study, we model the rkSZ signal by assuming a \cite{2006ApJ...640..691V} $n_e(r)$ model {with the functional form}:

-where $\gamma = 3$ and $\varepsilon < 5$ are constrained and the other parameters are free to vary in the positive real interval. \changeJ{Following \cite{2017MNRAS.465.2584B} we found that the angular rotational velocity profile is well matched to the MACSIS data by}
+where $\gamma = 3$ and $\varepsilon < 5$ are constrained and the other parameters are free to vary in the positive real interval. {Following \cite{2017MNRAS.465.2584B} we found that the angular rotational velocity profile is well matched to the MACSIS data by}